bgr001/dsa210project/README.md

 | United States     | 251.018640          | 252.197484      | 1.004696 | 0.226009    | 4.109527e-01   | False                  |

 #### III.
 Military Spending and Personnel
 To avoid the use of a redundant variable, the Pearson correlation of these two variables is checked.
 A Pearson correlation score of  $0.688$ suggests that they are moderately correlated, though neither is redundant.
-As seen in the charts below, the two variables have almost no correlation with age-based suicide rates.
+As seen in the charts below, the two variables have almost no apparent correlation with age-based suicide rates.
 ![bar_chart](plots/military_age_correlation.png)

 Instead, focus countries could provide a possibly meaningful correlation.
 Below are two sets of scatterplots to visualize how the suicide rates of each age group correlates with military spending per GDP and military personnel per population in focus countries.